 While it might be tempting to dismiss office romances as irrelevant to business, the possibilities of a workplace relationship going wrong threatens to disrupt both productivity and collegiality - a disruption that is likely, ultimately, to harm your bottom line.

-There is also the more serious risk of becoming embroiled in a grievance issue should either of the employees involved seek revenge after an uncordial breakup.
+There is also the more serious risk of becoming embroiled in a grievance issue after an uncordial breakup.

 However, given the potential perils of allowing office relationships to develop unchecked, implementing an office romance policy might be the best way of protecting your business from the all-too-likely messy outcome of a workplace love affair.
 If putting together a whole HR office romance policy strikes you as too burdensome, there are a few quick and easy things you can do that will protect your business from workplace affairs gone wrong: